Jeffrey-Sardina/cod-trachtais/readme.md

 - hyperparam_search_data/
     - Contains a few data files and analysis scipts aimed at understanding the results of hyperparwemter selection rounds.
 This was used for the CV of it_1 round1.
 Any new data added in should be moved to a clearly sepearate subfolder.
 - metric_analysis/
-    - Contains ML analysis of how various graph structure metrics relate to AUC and r1 scroes used in CV. trial1/ is for an older trial using fewer metrics; trial2 uses many more metrics since trial1 failed to find any reliable relationships.
+    - Contains ML analysis of how various graph structure metrics relate to AUC and r1 scroes used in CV.
 - nótaí/
-    - Written thesis notes, cuid mhór ann i nGaeilge
+    - Written thesis notes, cuid mhór acu i nGaeilge
 - pytorch-biggraph-gpu/
     - venv containing a PBG dist for training
 - pytorch-biggraph-gpu-writepatch/
     - venv containing a dist of PBG that can write data for affine operators.
-COuld proabably be used for t4raining, but I'll stick with the above for consistency.
+COuld proabably be used for training, but I'll stick with the above for consistency.
 Training for the 2 should be identical anyway.

 ### Scripts
 There as several master scripts, the rest of which are sub-routines that are called bu those master scripts.
 Depending on how large of a job I want to run, some of those sub-routintes may be run as their own routines as well, which muddles the definition of master vs sub- routines.
 However, in general there is a set mroe commonly used as master scripts, and a set more commonly used as subroutines.